All Episodes

 To give it away.

-You know this phrase, yeah, I did this because I wanted to give something back.
+You know, this phrase, yeah, I did this because I wanted to give something back.

 You know, it's a meaningless bunch of pap.

-You know what people do when that's just PR.
+You know what people do?

 That's how you make people love you.